SECTION 8 – VOUCHER EVICTIONS

 WHAT IS AN EVICTION

-An “eviction” is a legal proceeding by which the landlord seeks to reclaim the premises (apartment or home) and put the tenant out.
+An “eviction” is a legal proceeding by which the landlord seeks to reclaim the premises (apartment or home) and remove the tenant.

-With tenants on subsidized housing, you must notify your local housing authority or voucher (Section 8) provider prior to evicting your tenant(s).
+With tenants on subsidized housing, you the landlord must notify your local housing authority or voucher (Section 8) provider prior to evicting your tenant(s).
 Additionally, you must follow your state eviction laws.

-The owner must adhere to local and state eviction laws in the eviction of Housing Choice Voucher tenants.
+The owner must adhere to local and state eviction laws in the eviction of Housing Choice Voucher tenants and any other type of tenants.

 POSSIBLE REASONS TO EVICTION SUBSIDIZED TENANT